pencil2d/pencil2d.github.io/contribute/index.md

 comments: true
 ---

 Thank you for your interest in Pencil2D! **Pencil2D** is a not-for-profit, community-driven free and open source project.
-All the code, documents and website are contributed by our community of volunteers.

 ## You can help improve Pencil2D, too!

 Pencil2D is developed by passionate people on their spare time.
 If you like this software, and you want it to get better, you can help!

-- Programmers, we need your skills!
-- Writers, you can help improve the documentation.
-- Artists, show us what you've done with Pencil2D!
-- Everyone can help by testing the software, giving feedback and by spreading the word.

 ## Report a bug

-One of the easiest and most effective ways to improve Pencil2D is **Reporting Bugs**.
+**Reporting Bugs** is one of the easiest and most effective ways to improve Pencil2D.

-You can do that via our **[Issue Tracker][3]**.
-The [Issue Tracker][3] is a place with a list of tasks across all aspect of Pencil2D, includes bugs, feature requests and progress of tasks.
+Please report the bugs you found to **[Pencil2D Issue Tracker][3]**.
+It is a place with a list of tasks across all aspect of Pencil2D, includes bugs, feature requests and progress of tasks.
 Don't forget to **describe the exact steps to reproduce** so developers can work on it effectively.

 ## Translate Pencil2D